GlobalTMS/SecurePasswordStorage/README.md

 Secure Password Storage
 =======================

-This code provides a secure way to store passwords in database.
+This code provides a secure way to store passwords in a database.
 It is based on the secure salt technique, to store the passwords as a pair of values.
-This is achieved that if two users have identical passwords different values are stored in both columns, making it much more expensive to discover the passwrods of users, even having access to the database
+This is achieved in a way that if two users have identical passwords different values are stored in both columns, making it much more expensive to discover the passwords of users, even having access to the database

 ## Motivation